ncko/TDDByExample/Money/notes.md

   - replacing constants with variables
 - First we'll solve the "that works" part of the problem.
 Then we'll solve the "clean code" part of the problem.
   - this is the opposite of architecture-driven development
+- Strategies for quickly getting to green
+  - fake it - return a constant and gradually replace constants with variables until you have the real code
+  - use obvious implementation - type in the real implementation
+  - triangulation - ...
+- Value Objects - using objects as values
+  - constraints
+    - the values of the instance variables never change once they have been set by the constructor
+  - implications
+    - all operations must return a new object
+    - Value Objects should implement equals() method